 3 And they came, bringing to Him a paralytic, carried by four men.

-You know this story, don’t you?
+It’s a familiar story to many.
 Four men wanted Jesus to heal their paralytic friend, but they couldn’t get into the room, “not even near the door.”
-So what did they do?
-They climbed to the roof “and when they had dug an opening, they let down the pallet on which the paralytic was lying.”
+So they climbed to the roof “and when they had dug an opening, they let down the pallet on which the paralytic was lying.”

 The thoughts of these persistent good friends were initially on earthly healing.
 They had a noble goal, an angelic one even, the blessing of a healthy body for a friend who was unable to help himself.
 So they ascended to the roof to claim it.